yyxwjq/GPB-based-data/README.md

 The GPB-based algorithm source code.
 *`Dataset_MLP`
 Datasets and MLPs for three systems.
-*`Basic_properties`
+*`Properties`
-The basic properties calculation scripts and results for Ni, Au (calculated by Ni-Au MLP), Cu, Ag, Pd and Au(calculated by Pd-Au MLP).
+The basic properties calculation scripts and results for Ni, Au (calculated by Ni-Au MLP), Cu, Ag, Pd and Au(calculated by Pd-Au MLP) and bimetallic properties scripts and results for Ni-Au, Cu-Ag and Pd-Au system.
-*`Bimetallic_properties`
-The bimetallic properties scripts and results for Ni-Au, Cu-Ag and Pd-Au system.
-*`Melting_Point`
+*`LAMMPS_Melting_Point`
 Examples of MD simulations with NPT ensemble using the LAMMPS-2Aug2023 based on the MLP model.